bensteinberg/oracles/README.md

 If you're hacking on this code, you can run the tests with `pytest` (including `flake8` to keep it clean).
-The browser integration tests will run if you have Firefox and geckodriver installed.
+The browser integration tests will run if you have Chrome and chromedriver installed.
 If you add Python packages, add them to `app/requirements.in` and run `pip-compile --generate-hashes app/requirements.in` to update `app/requirements.txt`.